First-Timers FAQs for Road Races

 What should I do to warm up?

-We recommend you do a few minutes of jogging or dynamic stretching before your event to warm up.
+We recommend warming up with a few minutes of jogging or dynamic stretching before your event.
 If you have a warm-up routine you normally do before a hard run, that’s the best thing to do.

 Where should I go on the starting line?